rahulbuildsstuff/BingeBox/README.md

 Improve AI recommendation accuracy

 👨‍💻 Author
-Sumrit Singh
+Rahul Nalla
-Frontend Developer (React, JavaScript, Tailwind CSS)
+Full-Stack Developer (React, JavaScript, Tailwind CSS)

 📜 License
 This project is created for learning and educational purposes only.